 TTPD is responsible for dispatching officers to calls for service on the Lubbock campus, and is available 24 hours each day, 365 days a year.
-TTPD is available during normal business hours, Monday-Friday on the Abilene, Amarillo, Midland, and Odessa campuses.
+TTPD is available during normal business hours, Monday-Friday on the Abilene, Amarillo, Dallas, Midland, and Odessa campuses.
 During all other times, individuals on these campuses should contact the appropriate local law enforcement agency as indicated in the campus-specific "Important Contact Information" tables found in Section 3.
-The Dallas campus is supported by contracted Allied Security Officer(s) during normal business hours, if available, and the Dallas Police Department during all other times.
 If individuals are located on the Dallas VA campus, they should contact the VA Police Department.
 When a call is received reporting a crime or an emergency, the officer or dispatcher will initiate the required action to respond to the incident, requesting additional officers or additional services, if necessary.
 All criminal reports are investigated by the responding officer.
 Officers will search for the suspect(s), collect available evidence, and file a report.
 Reports requiring additional investigation are forwarded to the relieving shift officers and may be transferred to the TTPD Criminal Investigations Division.
-Police reports may be shared with several TTUHSC offices, including the Office of Student Affairs, Title IX, and other departments as necessary for review and referral for potential action under the TTUHSC Student Handbook, Employee

-Handbook, TTUHSC policies, or other actions or services required based on the reported incident.
+Police reports may be shared with several TTUHSC offices, including the Office of Student Affairs, Title IX, and other departments as necessary for review and referral for potential action under the TTUHSC Student Handbook, Employee Handbook, TTUHSC policies, or other actions or services required based on the reported incident.